On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Periodicity in the antidiagonal direction

 The left vertical arrow is an isomorphism by Theorem \ref{Theorem RO(Q)graded abelian structure of hmq} and the top arrow is an isomorphism by Lemma \ref{lemma ho hfp are uperiodic}.
-Thus the bottom arrow is up to isomorphism the same as the right vertical arrow - which is the map $f_0$.
-Thus by Proposition \ref{prop epsilon_0 f_0} the bottom arrow is the map induced by transfer on $V_Q$. \item Follows analogously to Point 1. \item The proof of this point needs the following diagram:
+Thus the right vertical arrow is up to isomorphism the same as the bottom arrow.

+If $y=2$, the right vertical arrow is the map $f_0$.
+Thus by Proposition \ref{prop epsilon_0 f_0} the bottom arrow is the map induced by transfer on $V_Q$. \item We will use the same commutative diagram as in Point 1.
+If $y>2$, the right vertical arrow is the map $f_{(y-2)\sigma}$.
+By Corollary \ref{cor fysigma for y>1}, this is the map $\prescript{}{N}V/(1-\gamma)V\to\ker(\resm)$ induced by $\trm$.
+Similarly as in Point 1, the right vertical arrow is the same as the bottom arrow, which is multiplication by $u$. \item Follows analogously to Point 1 by considering the map $\epsilon\colon\hm\to\hm^h$. \item By Lemma \ref{lemma multiplication by a} we need to prove the statement only for $y=-1$.
+By Theorem \ref{thm coeffs of ha} the ring $\ha^Q_\star$ is strictly commutative, so the following diagram is commutative: